eunos-1128/QMEAN/doc/source/gmqe.rst

-    :returns:                 The predicted lDDT: GMQE
+    :returns:                 A :class:`tuple` with the predicted lDDT (GMQE) as first element and a :class:`dict` containing the underlying scores as second element.